 Yes, it can.
-But it mostly depends on your present soil condition and the ingredients you use to make the compost.
+But it mostly depends on your soil condition and the ingredients you use to make the compost.

 Usually, tomato plants need essential nutrients like nitrogen, phosphorous, and potassium to grow and harvest.
 Moreover, they need micronutrients such as calcium, magnesium, and sulfur to get more quality fruits.

 If your compost pile contains all the essential nutrients, including micronutrients, it will fulfill the demand for your tomato plants.

 So, do the soil test first to know the present soil condition.
 After getting the soil test result, make your compost by adding all the necessary ingredients which contain the following nutrients.

 What are the essential nutrients of fertilizer, and how do they work for plants?